So Many Pastors? Have Sold Their Souls to the New Gospel. 'PATD' - Part I

 Pastors, Tithing, Acceptance Disorder = PATD

 So why now?
-I have been brewing over this subject for many moons and after just returning from my 50th high school reunion, I have decided I am too old not to be outspoken in these perilous last days for my days are numbered and I want to make them count.
+During these troubling times, one needs to stand up and contend for the Gospel once delivered.
+I have decided I am too old not to be outspoken in these perilous last days for my days are numbered and I want to make them count.

 Where Has the Truth Gone?